LottieFiles/jlottie/docs/execution.md

 ## Execution sequence

-The execution sequence begins with the function *processLotties()*, which is triggered at window.onLoad.
-This function iterates through all the elements with the tag name 'lottie-player'.
-In every iteration, the relevant attributes from the respective 'lottie-player' element is extracted and *getJson()* is fired for each element with all the attribute data. *getJson()* fires an *XMLHttpRequest()* to load
+* Execution sequence begins with the function *processLotties()*, which is triggered at window.onLoad.
+* *processLotties()* iterates through all the elements with the tag name 'lottie-player' and in every iteration, the relevant attributes from the respective 'lottie-player' element is extracted and *getJson()* is fired for each element with all the attribute data.
+* *getJson()* fires an *XMLHttpRequest()* to load the lottie source from the given URL (*src*).
+After it i sloaded, the JSON is parsed into *animation\[currentAnimation\]*, where *currentAnimation* is the index of the current animation being handled.
+Then *buildGraph(elementId, currentAnimation, elementObj)* is called.
+* *buildGraph()* initiates all the necessary preliminary objects and begins the process of building the scene graph by calling *getLayers()*.
+* *getLayers()* serializes the layers and resolves their parenting.